spalmerg/Sentiment-Analysis/README.md

 This is the final project for Northwestern MSiA's text analytics class.
 The goal is to experiment with different versions of sentiment analysis done on a dataset of movie reviews.

+To reproduce results, run notebook from the top.